kalyaninagaraj/Snakes-And-Ladders/README.md

 In keeping with tradition, a player on one of the squares 94 to 99 must roll a exact number to land on the last square, or remain in the same position if she overshoots 100.

 ## Choice Of Board
-1. For the [Milton Bradley version](https://en.wikipedia.org/wiki/File:Cnl03.jpg), use data files `numberofcells.txt`, `snakes.txt`, and `ladders.txt`.
+1. Data for the [Milton Bradley version](https://en.wikipedia.org/wiki/File:Cnl03.jpg), is saved in `numberofcells.txt`, `snakes.txt`, and `ladders.txt` under `Data`.
-2. Data for this [highly punitive version](https://www.etsy.com/listing/764625917/snakes-ladders-vintage-game-board-png)  is saved to `numberofcells.txt`, `snakes_punitive.txt`, and `ladders_punitive.txt`.
+2. To play this [highly punitive version](https://www.etsy.com/listing/764625917/snakes-ladders-vintage-game-board-png), change the input files to `snakes_punitive.txt` and `ladders_punitive.txt`.

 ## Example
-Running `snakes_and_ladders.jl` for the punitive board will generate the following output
+Running `snakes_and_ladders.jl` for the punitive board will generate the following output.

 ```
 Mean number of moves to complete the game = 54.4735849242718.